Clinical Editor: Megan Dodson, PA-C

 Stay Hydrated

 Perhaps the best and most refreshing way to stay cool is to drink enough water.
 This summer safety tip cannot be overstated.
 Staying properly hydrated is a major way to prevent heat-related illness.
-Older adults should drink between 1.7 and 2.0 liters of fluid per 24 hours.
+Older adults generally should drink between 1.7 and 2.0 liters of fluid per 24 hours, but people with health conditions (like kidney or heart disease) should check with their healthcare provider about how much fluids they should be drinking.

 In the case that you are dehydrated, electrolyte-rich beverages like Gatorade are a good option.
 However, err on the side of caution when you buy sports drinks.
 They can be especially high in sugar, so be sure to look for low or zero sugar options.